 Well, all of these web stores are powered by the Magento and Drupal headless commerce integrated approach.

-The Drupal and Magento CMS integration is a hybrid solution that delivers a powerful and engaging website capable of moving massive sales volume, personalizing the content based on demographics (gender, geo-location, age, etc.), customers’ journey, and handling huge publishing flows.
+The Drupal and Magento CMS integration is a hybrid solution that delivers a powerful and engaging website.
+The integrated setup can move massive sales volume, personalizing the content based on demographics (gender, geo-location, age, etc.), customers’ journey, and handling substantial publishing flows.

 We respect your privacy.
 Your information is safe.